cooperaj/dokku-s3-proxy/README.md

 S3_ALIAS_HOST=${YOUR_DOMAIN}
 ```

 Login to your instance once it comes back up (this can take a while due to init scripts within the LinuxServer.io container) and check that everything appears to be working.
 Inspect the image urls to see if they're now pointing at `${YOUR_DOMAIN}`.
 You might find that recent posts/users do not have images which is normal (read on), but if you're missing older media something has not gone right.
-You'll need to start delving in the logs now to see whats going on.
+You'll need to start delving in the logs now to see whats going on. `dokku nginx:access-logs` and `dokku nginx:error-logs` are your friend.

 Assuming you're good we need to finally ensure that any cache files that were created in the time between the start of the first sync, and the running of the above configuration changes will need copying across.
 There's no easy way to do this except to run the same sync command again.
 Just like the first time it'll take a while.